 In this session it is a good chance for you to decide whether I could be the right therapist for you and you will also see my therapy room and location.
 The introductory session lasts one hour and gives us enough time to discuss the opportunity to work together in more detail.

 I work from both Barnstaple and Bideford:

-I have a warm, light and quiet therapy space in Barnstaple, just off the High Street.
+I have a warm and quiet therapy space in Barnstaple, just off the High Street.

-Free parking is available just outside for 1 hour.
+There is a carpark adjacent or free parking is available just nearby for 1 hour.

 I welcome you to contact me on 07443647604, you are also welcome to contact me by text message or use the 'Email me' link at the top of the page.
 If I am not available straight away I will get back to you as soon as possible.

 Training, qualifications & experience

 I hold an Advanced Diploma in Humanistic Counselling with Heartwood College of Counselling and Psychotherapy.
 The training was Integrative, which means I have experience of several counselling approaches.
 The use of the word ‘integrative’ not only describes a fusion of different techniques, it also refers to the integration of all aspects of the personality and needs of the client.
 This brings awareness of the emotional, rational, behavioural, physiological and spiritual, as they apply to you, delivering a tailor made service to address your evolving needs.

 I am an Accredited Member of the National Counselling Society, this means I work in line with their ethical requirements.